soulkun/Hikari/README.md

 Hikari client listens on a local socket port and wait for incoming SOCKS4 or SOCKS5 requests, when incoming SOCKS requests arrived, the client process the request and try to connect to Hikari server using Hikari protocol.
-When a connection between Hikari client and Hikari server established the client side response the SOCKS request and is ready for proxy.
+When a connection has been established between Hikari client and Hikari server, the client side response the SOCKS request and is ready for proxy.

 Process: